huggingface/hub-docs/tasks/src/feature-extraction/about.md

 This pipeline extracts the hidden states from the base transformer, which can be used as features in downstream tasks.
 You can infer the text data with the 🤗 Transformers library using the `feature-extraction` pipeline.
 This pipeline takes a string or a list of string input and generates features for each input.
 All models may be used for this pipeline (see a list of all models on https://huggingface.co/models).

-The output generated for a single input is a shape of dataframe which contains 768 embeddings for each token.
-See the use-case above where we calculate mean of these embeddings and use them as input to a classifier.
+The output generated for a single input is a shape of a dataframe, which contains 768 embeddings for each token.
+See the use-case above, where we calculate mean of these embeddings and use them as input to a classifier.

 ```python
 from transformers import pipeline